Cover of Grit: The Power of Passion and Perseverance

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Grit: The Power of Passion and Perseverance:
+The most popular highlights from Grit: The Power of Passion and Perseverance, saved by readers on Screvi.

 Enthusiasm is common.
 Endurance is rare.